composablesys/collabs/docs/src/guide/built_in_collabs.md

 To allow you to create `Collab`s dynamically, mutable values collections work a bit differently from the immutable versions.
 E.g., in a `CSet<CCounter>`, you can't create a new instance `foo` of `CCounter` and then call `set.add(foo)`: constructing `foo` is impossible without a `InitToken`.
 Instead:

 - Operations that create a new value (e.g., `CSet.add`, `CMap.set`, `CList.insert`) input arbitrary arguments.
 The arguments' type (as an array) is specified using a generic type on the relevant interface, e.g., `CSet`'s `AddArgs`.
-They must be serializable - see [./serialization.md](Serialization).
+They must be serializable.
 When such an operation is called, it serializes its arguments and sends them to every replica.
 - You must specify a callback, `valueConstructor`, as a constructor argument when creating the collection.
 This callback is called with the arguments received from an `add`/`set`/`insert`/etc. operation (deserialized), plus a `InitToken`.
 The callback must use these to construct a new value, perform any per-value setup like adding event listeners, then return the value.

 <!-- > **Example:** TODO -->